Updates (April 2026 to June 2026)

 Each environment can have more than one Akamai integration.

-Select the Target(s) field to specify one or more enforcement categories for which the integration will take action.
+Target(s) — The target field to specify one or more enforcement categories for which the integration will take action, for example, Threat Actors.

-Specify the Akamai Host.
+Akamai Host — The Akamai host URL used for API communication between Traceable and Akamai.
 You can contact your Akamai administrator to fetch this value.

-Specify the Akamai configuration ID.
+Akamai configuration ID — The identifier associated with the Akamai security configuration.
 You can contact your Akamai administrator to fetch this value.

-Specify the Akamai Policy ID of the policy that you wish to integrate with Traceable.
+Akamai Policy ID — The identifier of the Akamai security policy where Traceable synchronizes rules and updates. of the policy that you wish to integrate with Traceable.
 Each integration can have only one Policy ID.
-If you wish to combine more than one policy, create separate integrations for each policy.
+If you wish to combine multiple policies, create separate integrations for each policy.
 Navigate to Web and Data Center Security → Security Configurations in your Akamai account.
 All the security policies are listed in the Security Configurations.
 Each policy has a Policy ID.
 Choose the Policy ID for which you wish to complete the integration.

 Note